GrumpyRobot21/FST-PP4-Gastronomique/README.md

 5. Go to local host address on my web browser.
 6. All locally saved changes will show up here.

-For the final deployment to Heroku, I had to:
+For the final deployment to Heroku, I unsuccessfully tried to:
 1. Uncomment the PostgreSQL databse from my settings.py file.
 2. Set debug = False in my settings.py file.
 3. Commit and push all files to GitHub